 For companies who manufacture or import from Asia, there's a good chance their product arrives at the Port of Los Angeles, as it's easier to import goods to LA and ship west to east than it is to bring shipments through the Panama canal and distribute from Port of New York and New Jersey.
 With the strict compliances required by big-box stores, including the request that vendors hold stock until customers needed it for replenishment, a 3PL is an ideal choice for many companies that import into a different geographic area than where they are based.
 A 3PL can take care of cross-border transit into Canada, and distribution to customers by making companies' supply chains leaner and more cost-effective.

 3. In case of emergency.

-Using a 3PL to refashion your supply chain can not only position you for success today, but can keep your company nimble in a increasingly competitive landscape.
-3PLs can help relieve pressure so that you can take on plans for growth, help you painlessly deal with worst-case scenarios for last minute delivery and can assist with national and international product distribution so you can focus on your core business.
+Using a 3PL to refashion your supply chain can not only position you for success today but can keep your company nimble in an increasingly competitive landscape.
+3PLs can help relieve pressure so that you can take on plans for growth, help you painlessly deal with worst-case scenarios for last-minute delivery and can assist with national and international product distribution so you can focus on your core business.